-We can already tell that 2017 is going to bode well with our inner party animal: the first meal of the year will be Sunday brunch.
-What better way to cope with the aftermath of a night spent in South Beach than with brunch in Miami?
+How to make sure your 2018 gets off to a great start?
+You begin the year with New Year's Day brunch in Miami.
+There's no better way to cope with the aftermath of a night spent in South Beach than with eggs, bacon and other essential Miami breakfast foods.
 So, if dancing the night away at one of the best New Year’s Eve Miami events is in the plans, make sure New Year’s Day brunch in Miami is also on the schedule.
 Hangover cures and hair-of-the-dog cocktails await at our top picks.

 Best New Year's Day brunch in Miami

 Start the year enjoying one of our favorite winter activities: brunching outdoors.
 The Coconut Grove restaurant opens its patio for a special Monday edition of its Sunday brunch.
 Egg-y things, like a runny breakfast sandwich, and sweet things, like its popular coquito French toast, make it feel like the weekend.
 Glasses of sangria and mimosas are just 10 bucks.
 11am–3:30pm; á la carte.

 Though generally only available Friday through Sunday, Stiltsville extends their weekend brunch one more day in 2018.
 The restaurant’s New Year’s Day brunch menu reads like a list of hangover remedies: pork belly and sweet corn pancakes with poached eggs; hummingbird waffle with rum caramel, charred pineapple, pecans and whipped mascarpone topping; and steak and eggs.
 In case you didn’t drink enough the night before, Stiltsville serves an assortment of refreshing, brunch-y cocktails.
 11am–3pm; á la carte.